NewbranLTD/gulp-server-io/README.md

 You can also use the stacktrace.js which is available globally via the `StackTrace` object.

-*Please remember to take this down once you are production ready, because the debugger and stacktrace.js only inject into the html dynamically during development.*
+*Please remember to take this down once you are production ready, because the debugger and stacktrace.js only inject into the HTML dynamically during development.*

 ## Proxies